mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tf2_bug_report.md

 name: TF2 bug report
 about: A bug in vanilla TF2 that could be fixed in Team Comtress
 title:
-labels: bug, tf2 issue, needs triage
+labels: bug, tf2, needs triage
 assignees:

 ---